All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will the weight I lost on GLP-1 before pregnancy come back during breastfeeding?

 Some weight regain is normal during pregnancy and may persist through the breastfeeding period.
-However, the healthy habits you established during GLP-1 therapy, combined with the caloric demands of breastfeeding, can help mitigate excessive regain weight regain after stopping GLP-1.
+But the healthy habits you established during GLP-1 therapy, combined with the caloric demands of breastfeeding, can help mitigate excessive regain weight regain after stopping GLP-1.
 The key is to focus on nutrition quality rather than aggressive weight loss during this time.

 No GLP-1 receptor agonist currently has data supporting safe use during breastfeeding.
 This applies to semaglutide, tirzepatide, liraglutide, and all other medications in this class .